nmeum/android-tools/README.md

 # Motivation

 [Many][void-linux] [Linux][arch-linux] [distributions][alpine-linux] have
-[a package called android-tools][repology] which ships essential android command line tools like adb or fastboot.
+[a package called android-tools][repology] which ships essential Android command line tools like adb or fastboot.
 Sadly the upstream build system for those tools is rather complex and doesn't allow building the command line tools only.

-Linux Distribution therefore mostly ship their own build systems for building the command line utilities.
+Linux distributions therefore mostly ship their own build systems for building the command line utilities.
 This repository aims to make packaging of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
-Besides this makes it easy to collect all patches required to build standalone android command line utilities in a central place.
+Besides this makes it easy to collect all patches required to build standalone Android command line utilities in a central place.

 # Status